How to Recover from Acute Respiratory Infection

 10. Who is Prone to Acute Upper Respiratory Infection?

-Since this infection can be transferred from one person to another, there are people that are most at risk of the disease:
+Since this infection can be transferred from one person to another, some people are most at risk of the disease:

 • Those with a medical condition like allergic rhinitis or asthma